deeplearning4j/deeplearning4j/modelsaving.md

 ---

-###Model Saving
+###model saving

 In DL4J, you can save models via the [Persistable](../doc/org/deeplearning4j/nn/Persistable.html) interface.

-Each network, dataset, and other things implement this interface for saving data.

-This is useful, because for pretraining networks you can resume from where you left off in both your dataset

-and the pretraining.
+Each network and dataset implement this interface for saving data.
+Which is useful, because when you're pretraining networks, you can resume where you left off in both your dataset and the pretraining.

 For DataSets, you can preserialize them in an external process for later use.
-You can then use a [ListDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/impl/ListDataSetIterator.html) to iterate over the DataSet that you had already presaved.

-This makes it very easy to create your own custom data set iterator.
+You can then use a [ListDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/impl/ListDataSetIterator.html) to iterate over the DataSet that's been presaved.
+That makes it very easy to create your own custom data set iterator.

 A more complete example below: